Disabled youth are being left behind. Learn why →

 What Would You Do With That Money?

-The average foster youth loses about $10,970 per year.
+The average foster youth loses over $900/month in diverted benefits.
 Justin lost $18,000.
 Enter any amount to see what it could mean for a young person aging out of care.

 If a foster youth had